-1. Students will use Communication Skills
+1. Students will use Communication Skills in

-- Communicating clearly and concisely employing written and verbal skills appropriate to class assignments and discussion. - Demonstrating interpersonal skills by listening effectively, establishing a rapport with peers, and monitoring non-verbal signals. - Expressing awareness of and respect for self and others. - See section on Philosophical Etiquette for a further description.
+- Communicating clearly and concisely while employing written and verbal skills appropriate to class assignments and discussion. - Demonstrating interpersonal skills by listening effectively, establishing rapport, and monitoring non-verbal signals. - Expressing awareness of and respect for self and others. - See section on Philosophical Etiquette for a further description.

-2. Students will use Critical Thinking Skills
+2. Students will use Critical Thinking Skills in